Keith Beal

-Keith Francis Arnold Beal is an English painter, sound engineer, recording engineer and producer, musician and composer, and author.
+Keith Francis Arnold Beal (born 22 December 1933) is an English painter, sound engineer, recording engineer and producer, musician and composer, and author.

 Early years

 Born on 22 December 1933 in Chalfont St. Peter, Buckinghamshire, Beal grew up in Potters Bar, Hertfordshire.
 After the Second World War, he was sent to Sweden in 1948 to gain strength, staying there for the better part of a year.
 His formative years were spent in NW London, where he went to school, and in Hamstead, where he explored his interest in painting, which had been instigated in childhood by his painter father.

 Painting

 In 1955 Beal spent a year in Paris, aiming to develop his painting skills.
 On returning to England he found quick success, having an exhibition in a gallery in Bond Street and selling out on the day.
 Beal has remained actively interested in painting throughout his life.
 The Miguel de Cervantes novel Don Quixote has been a recurring inspiration for his paintings.